DeryaOkulda2012/MechaCar_Statistical_Analysis/README.md

 Looking deeper, the summary of Lot 1 having a variance of 0.98 PSI and Lot 2 having a variance of 7.5 PSI; indicates both are below design requirements.
 Suspension coils from Lot 3 on the other hand show a high variance of 170.3 PSI, outside of design specification requirements.

-T-Test on Suspension Coils
+## Deliverable 3: T-Tests on Suspension Coils

-- Run t-tests to determine if the manufacturing lots are statistically different from the mean population
+Run t-tests to determine if the manufacturing lots are statistically different from the mean population

 Total of Three Lots t-test:
 - P-Value for all lots is 0.06 which is above our significance level of 0.05; fail to reject null hypothesis